hematy61/learning/learningMatrial/Java/04-integers.md

         long largeLong = 2147483648L;  // This value is 1 more than Integer.MAX_VALUE
         System.out.println("LargeLong: " + largeLong);

-        int intVal = (int) largeLong;  // Implicitly cast the long to an int System.out.println("IntVal: " + intVal);  // This will print -2147483648 due to overflow }
+        int intVal = (int) largeLong;  // Explicitly cast the long to an int System.out.println("IntVal: " + intVal);  // This will print -2147483648 due to overflow }
 }